-example, in the United Kingdom example employment declines were slightly smaller in female industries.
-These differences in industry composition and the impact of the pandemic recession on industries with relatively more female or male workers can account for some of the variation evident in Figure 4.
-For example, women's employment was much strongly affected in Spain compared to the United Kingdom, and according to Figure 6b differences in the impact of the crisis across sectors (i.e., the large impact on and the large size of the tourism sector in Spain) can account for some of that.
+The right panel shows how employment in the same set of industries in each country was affected by the pandemic recession in 2020.
+In a regular recession we would expect to observe an increasing slope moving from male to female industries, i.e., larger job losses during the recession in male industries.
+The actual pattern is the opposite: on average, female industries suffered larger employment losses than male industries.
+In Spain, for example, the employment decline was more than twice as large in female industries than male ones.
+Once again there is sizeable variation across countries.
+For example, in the United Kingdom employment declines were slightly smaller in female industries.
+Differences in industry composition together with the impact of the pandemic recession on industries with relatively more female or male workers can account for some of the variation evident in Figure 4.
+For example, women's employment was much strongly affected in Spain compared to the United Kingdom, and according to Figure 6b differences in the impact of the crisis across sectors (such as the large impact on and the large size of the tourism sector in Spain) can account for some of that.

 Another way to see how starkly different the pandemic recession is from previous recessions is to compare it specifically to the Great Recession.
-In Figure 7 we do this for the United States.
+In Figure 7 we do this for the

+United States.
 The left panel shows that the most cyclical sectors, especially construction and manufacturing, also experienced the largest employment declines in the Great Recession.
 As the right panel shows, in the pandemic recession the pattern is completely different: the largest employment declines were experienced by the leisure sector, which is usually not particularly cyclical.
 It also happens to be a sector dominated by female employees.